eddieknuthprivate/dbt-case/EXPLORATION.md

 - loans entity:
   The format in column of raw.loans is mixed.
 There are '/' and '.' in the date strings.
 My solution is to replace the '/' and also to take care of the different positions of months and days.
   I have detected that one ntry has a missing loan type.
 For the rest of the columns I have added 'not null' tests.
+In addition I have added a value check for the column loan_status.
   I have added column descriptions.
+I changed the data type for loan_amount to float, interest_rate to float, approval_rejection_date to date.

 - transaction entity:
   I have added new 'not null' tests, a foreign_key to the account entity and comments.